cncf/cncf.io/README.md

 ```

-If you are running an M1 Mac, you need to specify the database type, inserted after node in services.
+If you are running a Silicon Mac (M1 / M2), you need to specify the database type, inserted after node in services.

 ```yml